 91270 Plant Physiology and Climate Change6cp; Lectures: 2hpw x 11wks (self-guided online); laboratory and glasshouse: 9wks (2hpw x 4wks; 3hpw x 5wks; face-to-face)

 Requisite(s): ( 91123 Nature and Evolution OR ((65212 Chemistry 2 OR 65213 Chemistry 2 (Advanced))))

 This subject introduces the key concepts, processes and techniques required to understand the basics of the physiology of plants and their physiological interactions with the abiotic environment (ecophysiology).
-Students learn using a combination of lectures, lecture-based question and answer sessions, practical lab work, peer-learning and group project work.
-Topics covered include a selection from the following: how plants fix carbon; long-distance transport in the phloem; uptake, movement and control of water fluxes in the soil-plant-atmosphere continuum; carbon and water budgets; behaviour and physiology of stomata; ion uptake by plant roots; comparative physiology of plants in contrasting environments and physiological responses of plants to varying environmental and climatic stressors.
+Students learn using a combination of weekly self-paced videos and associated learning materials, writing and answering concept-check questions for and from their peers, and applying knowledge and skills through campus-based, hands-on practical work, including a major group-designed and lead glasshouse experiment.
+Concepts learned include how plants fix carbon, long-distance water and solute transport into and through plants, movement and control of water fluxes in the soil-plant-atmosphere continuum, comparative physiology of plants in contrasting environments and physiological responses of plants to environmental and climatic stress.

 Spring session, City campus